 Fulfillment centers, however, are designed to service direct-to-customer, and online orders, better known as e-commerce business and B2C.

-Operations- Inventory ships in and out of a warehouse on a shipping pallet.
+Operations- Inventory ships in and out of a warehouse on a shipping pallet container.
 Thus the majority of the logistics operations that take place at warehouse concern a freight carrier, or even an intermodal provider.

 Inbound inventory shipments arrive at fulfillment centers palletized, but they ship out as a parcel sized shipment.